How to Get Started with Film Photography – A Guide for Newbies and Digital Photographers Looking to Differentiate

 It’s Film, Not a Miracle Worker

 Film photography requires more planning and preparation than digital photography.
-For example, you’ll need to plan ahead and make sure you have enough film to last you through a photo shoot.
-This means being mindful of the number of frames you have left on your roll of film and making sure you don’t run out in the middle of a shoot.
+For instance, you need to plan ahead and make sure you have enough film to last through a photo shoot.
+This means being mindful of the number of frames you have left on your roll of film and ensuring you don’t run out of film in the middle of a shoot.

 What film to choose